Ghanas Ex-president Mahama Returns With Election Win - UrduPoint

 Ghana's Ex-president Mahama Returns With Election Win

-Following Saturday's election, New Patriotic Party candidate Vice President Mahamudu Bawumia on Sunday conceded Ghanaians wanted change after he failed to shake off widespread frustration over high costs of living.
+Ghana's election agency has yet to release official results, but New Patriotic Party candidate Vice President Mahamudu Bawumia conceded Ghanaians wanted change after he failed to shake off widespread frustration over high costs of living.

 His defeat ended eight years in power for the NPP under President Nana Akufo-Addo, whose last term was marked by the west African state's worst economic turmoil in years, high inflation and a debt default.